lindan1/PREDAIP/README.md

 # Installation
 * Install Python 3.7 (https://www.python.org/downloads/) in Linux and Windows.
 * Because the program is written in Python 3.7, python 3.7 with the pip tool must be installed first.
-PREDAIP uses the following dependencies: numpy, pandas, matplotlib, scipy, sklearn(version == 0.20.3).
+PREDAIP uses the following dependencies: numpy, pandas, matplotlib, scipy, sklearn version == 0.20.3.
 You can install these packages first, by the following commands:
 ```
 pip install numpy
 pip install pandas